-This document describes results from the fourth year of monitoring instream conditions for Georgia-Pacific West, Inc's. landholdings in the Ten Mile River Watershed.
+This document presents results from the fifth year of monitoring instream conditions for Georgia-Pacific's (d/b/a The Timber Company) landholdings in the Ten Mile River Watershed.
 Instream variables measured include water temperature, sediment, and aquatic vertebrate populations.
-These monitoring results are directing Georgia-Pacific's stream enhancement efforts through the assessment and prioritization of specific areas within the Ten Mile River Watershed.
+Monitoring results are used to ; (a) assess baseline conditions, (b) mitigate management activities within the timber harvest plan process, and (c) direct Georgia-Pacific's stream enhancement efforts within the Ten Mile River Watershed.
 This monitoring plan is the realization of an agreement between Georgia-Pacific and the California Regional Water Quality Control Board - North Coast Region.

-Georgia-Pacific West, Inc. (Georgia-Pacific) has completed the fourth year of instream monitoring for the Ten Mile River Watershed (TMRW).
+Georgia-Pacific (d/b/a The Timber Company) has completed the fifth year of instream monitoring for the Ten Mile River Watershed (TMRW).
 This effort was initiated when the California Regional Water Quality Control Board - North Coast Region (CRWQCB) expressed concern over possible instream impacts associated with Georgia-Pacific's land management activities in the TMRW.
 To address these concerns, Georgia-Pacific and the CRWQCB agreed to an instream monitoring plan for the TMRW.
 From the inception of this monitoring plan in 1993, Georgia-Pacific has annually produced a document detailing instream monitoring results and enhancement activities within the TMRW.

 Watershed monitoring along the Pacific Northwest has been catalyzed, in part, by concerns regarding the effects of land management activities on critical instream habitat factors potentially limiting salmonid abundance, occurrence and species distribution.
-These critical habitat factors, which influence viability and productivity of salmonid populations during their inland life stages, include the following items: stream temperature, instream gravel composition, large woody debris, nutrient input, aquatic macro-invertebrate distribution and water flow.
-By quantifying many of these critical habitat components, Georgia-Pacific has focused specific efforts toward those most limiting for salmonids.
-Georgia-Pacific will attempt to enhance many of these limiting features via restoration and/or active management.
+These habitat factors, which influence viability and productivity of salmonid populations during their inland life stages, include the following items: stream temperature, instream gravel composition, large woody debris, nutrient input, aquatic macro-invertebrate distribution and water flow.
+By quantifying many of these critical habitat components, Georgia-Pacific has focused specific efforts toward enhancement of those most limiting for salmonids.